Yoga for a healthy back

 Are there any other costs?
 Is there anything I need to bring?

 No other costs.
-Please bring clothing suitable for exercising.
-All equipment will be provided.
+Please wear clothing suitable for exercising.
+Yoga mats will be provided.

 When I've finished, what course can I do next?